 FINMA distinguishes between three types of self-regulation:

 Article 7 para.
-3 FINMASA allows FINMA to recognise self-regulation as a minimum standard.
+3 FINMASA allows FINMA to recognise self-regulation as a minimum standard and to use its supervisory powers to enforce this.
 These standards then apply not only to members of the self-regulatory organisation (SRO), but also to all other organisations in the sector.
-Compliance with recognised minimum standards is enforced by FINMA or the SROs.
-FINMA Circular 2008/10 “Self-regulation as a minimum Standard” lists the currently recognised self-regulatory regimes in its annex.

 The legislator tasks the SROs with compulsory self-regulation on specific issues.
 Mandates of this type are to be found in the Banking Act (Art.
-37h, Securing of deposits), the Stock Exchange Act (Art.
-4 para.
-1, Appropriate organisation), the Ordinance on Collective Investment Schemes (Art.
-4 para.
-3 CISO, Requirements for the simplified prospectus for structured products) and the Anti-Money Laundering Act (Art.
-25 AMLA, Stipulation of compliance with the duty of due diligence).
+37h, Securing of deposits) and the Anti-Money Laundering Act (Art.
+24 ff AMLA).
 FINMA’s approval is required for compulsory self-regulation.